apache/druid/docs/content/querying/groupbyquery.md

 #### Nested groupBys

-Nested groupBys (dataSource of type "query") are performed the same way for both "v1" and "v2".
-The broker runs the inner groupBy query in the usual way, then materializes the inner query's results, then runs the outer query on those materialized results.
-In particular, the outer query is not distributed at all; it takes place completely on the broker.
-Currently the materialized results are stored on-heap in the broker, and the outer query is done in a single-threaded fashion.
+Nested groupBys (dataSource of type "query") are performed differently for "v1" and "v2".
+The broker first runs the inner groupBy query in the usual way. "v1" strategy then materializes the inner query's results on-heap with Druid's indexing mechanism, and runs the outer query on these materialized results. "v2" strategy runs the outer query on the inner query's results stream with off-heap fact map and on-heap string dictionary that can spill to disk.
+Both strategy perform the outer query on the broker in a single-threaded fashion.

 #### Server configuration